US inflation jumped 8.5% in past year, highest since 1981

 The latest evidence of accelerating prices will solidify expectations that the Federal Reserve will raise interest rates aggressively in the coming months to try to slow borrowing and spending and tame inflation.
 The financial markets now foresee much steeper rate hikes this year than Fed officials had signaled as recently as last month.

+If the March price figures come in as expected, they will solidify expectations that the Federal Reserve will raise rates aggressively in the coming months to try to slow borrowing and spending and tame high inflation.
+The financial markets, in fact, now foresee much steeper rate hikes this year than Fed officials had signaled as recently as last month.

-The expected fast pace of the Fed’s rate increases will make loans sharply more expensive for consumers and businesses.
+The central bank’s rate increases will make loans sharply more expensive for consumers and businesses.
 Mortgage rates, in particular, though not directly influenced by the Fed, have rocketed higher in recent weeks, making home buying more expensive.
 Many economists say they worry that the Fed has waited too long to begin raising rates and might end up acting so aggressively as to trigger a recession.

 For now, the economy as a whole remains solid, with unemployment near 50-year lows and job openings near record highs.
 Still, rocketing inflation, with its impact on Americans’ daily lives, is posing a political threat to President Joe Biden and his Democratic allies as they seek to keep control of Congress in November’s midterm elections.